First Commercial Skydiving Center in the United States

 Skydiving in New England, we are always monitoring weather conditions as skydiving is a weather dependent sport and weather can be unpredictable.
 If the clouds are too low, if it is raining or it is very windy you may not be able to jump that particular day.
-Please call us at (978) 544-5321 before you drive out if you have questions about the weather and how it will affect your jumps.
+Please call us at (978) 544-5321 before you drive out if you have questions about the weather and how it will affect your jump.
 AFF classes will run on schedule regardless of the weather.
 Please do not assume if the weather is bad where you are that the conditions are the same here in Orange, MA.
 We often have a very different weather pattern than Boston, for example.

 We will provide everything you need for your jump - jumpsuit, goggles, helmet, etc. A current photo I.D. must be presented before you will be allowed to jump.

 For skydiving in New England, be sure to dress in weather appropriate clothing.
-Shorts and t-shirts are fine.
+During warmer months, shorts and t-shirts are fine.
 On colder days, jeans or sweats are fine and layering is highly recommended.
 We suggest you do not wear nylon shorts or pants since the harness will slip around on the material and chafe your skin.
 Please wear a pair of sturdy sneakers, such as running shoes.

 We do not recommend jumping on an empty stomach, nor do we recommend jumping with a really full stomach.
 Just try to eat something light.